W-OK-E/W-OK-E.github.io/_posts/2025-10-26-uv_tutorial.md

 ---
 layout: post
-title: A simple and intuitive guide to using uv - the new king of python tooling!
+title: A simple and intuitive guide to using uv - an awesome tool from astral!
 date: 2025-10-26 18:00:00
 description: Quick Dive into Byte Pair Encoding tokenizers.
 tags: Computer Vision, OpenCV